kaisenyao/Kaisen_Yao_IDS706_Individual_Project_3/README.md

 ![total_requests_per_second_1733983092 742](https://github.com/user-attachments/assets/73f8beaf-ea43-4d1b-bfd2-782fb321bedb)

-Due to our Azure Student Subscription limitations, we could only use Standard S3 SKU with a maximum of 10 instances.
-Each instance was configured with 9 workers and 4 threads to achieve maximum concurrent capacity.
-As shown in these graphs, the peak requests per second reached around 1,600, with a stable maximum load of approximately 1,200.
-When reaching 10,000 users per second, the 95th percentile latency exceeded 60,000ms, indicating maximum load capacity.
-On average, 50% of the requests had latency within 500ms.
+Due to limitations with our Azure Student Subscription, we were restricted to using the Standard S3 SKU with a maximum of 10 instances.
+Each instance was configured with 9 workers and 4 threads to maximize concurrent capacity.
+As illustrated in the graphs, the system achieved a peak of approximately 1,600 requests per second, with a stable maximum load of around 1,200 requests per second.
+At a load of 10,000 users per second, the 95th percentile latency exceeded 60,000ms, signaling the system’s maximum capacity.
+On average, 50% of the requests experienced a latency of 500ms or less.

 ## Local Deployment
 Note that you need to create a `.env` file beforehand, containing the `XAI_API_KEY` environment variable to use the Grok3 large language model chat functionality.